 The group no longer exists today, but their concerns remain as relevant as ever.

 Cypherpunk Holdings has been formed to invest in technologies and cryptocurrencies with strong privacy.

 Different people know different things about you.
-You might supply your doctor with information you wouldn’t give your taxi-driver.
+You might supply your doctor with information you wouldn’t give your taxi driver.
 You might supply your lawyer with information you wouldn’t give your lover.
 Yet information you supply online – what you say, read, watch, share, buy or sell – gets used for purposes beyond those for which it was supplied.

 As the saying goes, “When the internet is free, you are the product”.

-That information is used to shape your behaviour, and influence the decisions you make.
+Information is often used on the web to shape your behavior and influence the decisions you make.
 It is used to determined the content you receive – what you do, see, read or watch.
 It is used to sell things to you.
-It is used to make decisions about you – the loan, the insurance, the job or the opportunities you are offered.
+It is used to make decisions about you – the loan, the insurance, the job opportunities you are offered.
 Your data could be stolen.
 In the wrong hands, your data could be used against you in some way.
-Your data can be used to spy on you.
+Your data can even be used to spy on you.